 Your task: LOOK around your world.
 So much of what those authors in part 2, who wrote all those years ago, still impact us today.
-They wrote in times of great peril and navigated our course through great change.
-Yet today our world is far from perfect; we are in a time of turbulence and change.
+They wrote in times of great peril and navigated our country's course through great change.
+Yet today our country is far from perfect; we are in a time of turbulence and change.

 There are voices in America today shouting from their hallowed pens (or laptops) - "hear my words!"
 They cry for awareness and change.
 Perhaps their words will ignite a revolution, spark change.
 It is your task to FIND THAT VOICE in today's world.
-Search for a writer within the last 20 years who has written a powerful and persuasive piece of writing advocating for something.
+Search for a writer from the 21st century who has written a powerful and persuasive piece of writing advocating for something.
 It can be any genre (poetry, prose, speech, letter, editorial...)
 It must be published.